weaveworks/weave-gitops-private/docs/rfcs/0006-pipelines-level-triggered/README.md

 If a promotion is abandoned, it proceeds no further until there is another revision to attempt.

 To be able to check the status of a pull request after creation, the URL for the pull request is recorded in the status as well.
-If a new revision is to be promoted, and there is already a pull request for a previous promotion, it should be closed and a new PR opened*.

-*This is simpler that trying to repurpose a PR for a new promotion.
+If a new revision is to be promoted, and there is already a pull request for a previous promotion, the controller should close the old PR and open a new one.
+This is simpler that trying to repurpose a PR for a different revision.

 #### Alternatives